 8004 | Brand website or campaign references multiple use cases but only one declared use case is selected | If the program will support multiple use cases all use cases must be declared.
 Register the campaign again with the correct use cases and resubmit. |

-Use case submission does not meet requirements
+Use case submission does not meet the requirements

-Error code | Rejection reason | Recommended action | Reference or documentation to support requirement |
+Error code | Rejection reason | Recommended action | Reference or documentation to support the requirement |

-9001 | Campaign submitted is POLITICAL but does not contain the required information for this use case | Political message programs must include: Politician/Organization Name FEC Committee ID Politician/Organization Website as part of the submission.
-These should be included in the program summary so we can confirm this information during the review |
+9001 | Campaign submitted is POLITICAL but does not contain the required information for this use case | Political message programs must include:

 T-Mobile Code of Conduct V2.
 6.1 Political Messaging |

 9002 | Campaign submitted is CHARITY but does not contain the required information for this use case | CHARITY programs must provide the following information in the Campaign Description/Program Summary for appropriate review.
-Provide the following Charitable Organization information for proof of qualified as tax-exempt under Section 501(c)(3) of the Internal Revenue Code: 1.
-Name of Company/Non-Profit Organization 2.
-Tax Identification (EIN) 3.
-Charitable Organization Website 4.
-Accreditation Organization Website Listing Company/Non-Profit |
+Provide the following Charitable Organization information for proof of qualified as tax-exempt under Section 501(c)(3) of the Internal Revenue Code:

 T-Mobile Code of Conduct V2 6.7 Charitable Donation |